'I Regretted What I Had Done': North Miami Beach Teen Jeimy Henriquez Back Home After Weekend Disappearance

 MIAMI (CBSMiami) – A North Miami Beach teen who left home with a stranger over the weekend has returned home.

-Jeimy Henrriquez, 14, said she began chatting with the man while the two were playing a game called “Fire MAX” on the app.READ MORE: Busy 2021 Hurricane Season Comes To An End
+Jeimy Henrriquez, 15, told CBS4’s Peter D’Oench that she began chatting with the man while the two were playing a game called “Fire MAX.”READ MORE: PlanetWatch: Miami Chosen As 1st Major US Location For New Air Quality Monitoring Network

-“We started playing a game together and started getting to know each other,” she said.
+“We started talking through the app WhatsApp.
+We got to know each other.
+I said come pick me up.
+I knew him six months.
+He is 22.
+He said he lives in Philadelphia,” she said.
+“I wasn’t afraid; I was conscious about what I was doing.”

 North Miami Beach police said Saturday morning the man picked up Henrriquez at her home in the area of 14 Avenue and 182 Street.